lodenrogue/garden/README.md

 ### Getting history of a square

 A vegetable will be in the history of a square after it has been harvested.
-This is useful knowledge for crop rotation
+This is useful knowledge for crop rotation.
+History is sorted oldest harvested vegetable first.

 ``` java
 List<Vegetable> history = bed.getHistory(square);